Matt-London/chronoscraper/README.md

 - `reviews`: Contains the reviews for each watch

 These tables can be correlated using the watch_id variable which can be matched from the `watches` table to the `reviews` table

+## Program Flow
+1. Scrape the index pages for watches
+2. Scrape the watch pages for watch information
+3. Scrape the reviews from the watch page
+4. Write the data into two json files
+    - This is required as not all watch parameters are known until all keys are indexed and so a table cannot be created
+5. Write the data from the json files into a SQLite database